Thanksgiving Special (November 20, 2016) - #4549 Music & the Spoken Word

-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 November 20, 2016 Broadcast Number 4549.

 “Come, Ye Thankful People, Come”